 Finding where they are:

-The key is to anticipate any potential location that the fish will use as a surprise attack on its pray.
+The key is to anticipate any potential location that the fish will use as a surprise attack on its prey.
 My personal favourite is a half-submerged fallen tree or a log, a boathouse or dock.
 Basically, anything that offers coverage.
 Try fishing the shadows.
-Bass typically choose shade over the sunny spots.
+Bass typically choose shade over sunny spots.
 In a lake, they actively seek out harder bottoms and cooler, clearer water, as they are visual predators.
-The drop off rocky points and large underwater rocks are the classic structures to seek.
+The drop-off rocky points and large underwater rocks are the classic structures to seek.
 If fly fishing a river, bass act a lot like trout, staying right near the fastest current.
 The current that breaks next to still water with deep holes are places to find river bass.
 Good fishing is to be had all day long in this faster water.

 Casting and stripping and setting:

-You don't need to make long casts—20 to 30 foot casts are good enough.
+You don't need to make long casts—20 to 30-foot casts are good enough.
 Once you've cast your fly to the desired location, you'll start to strip the line in at a multitude of speeds.
 Shorter strips to longer strips, even some short burst strips to really make the fly move.
 Allow it to rest motionless, let it sink, or begin to animate and retrieve it again.
 Twitch and pause it.
 What you are doing is animating the fly!
 By using a multitude of different speeds along with pauses you are enhancing the opportunity of the strike.
-Experiment these speeds to see what works.
+Experiment with these speeds to see what works.

 Keep your rod tip low.
 Be sure to keep your line tight, no slack in that line!
 This will help keep your fly lifelike and you will be in control if the fish strikes.

 The best way to set the hook is with the strip strike, simply keep your rod low and pull the line tight, this sets the hook beautifully on bass.
-When you see or feel the take, react quickly with your rod tip still low and pointing at the fly, pull the line tight.
+When you see or feel the take, react quickly with your rod tip still low and pointing at the fly, pulling the line tight.
 This tightens the fly line and leader against the hook and fish.
 The quicker you reel up the slack in the line, the fewer issues you will have with loose line and you can get the fish on the reel, once that is accomplished you're on the way to landing your bass.
 Get the net ready!

 Fish with no barbs!
-Not only is this healthy for catch and release of your fish it's also a safety factor!
+Not only is this healthy for the catch and release of your fish it's also a safety factor!
 Hooks come out easily with no barb, so pinch the barb down for quick and easy removal from your bass.
 That way, it can be released unharmed.
 Barbless hooks are also easier to remove if you accidentally stick yourself.
 This is also a must when you're fishing with young anglers.
-Aside from safety, using barbless hooks also teaches children that live release is essential for our healthy future of the fish population.
+Aside from safety, using barbless hooks also teaches children that live release is essential for the healthy future of the fish population.

 Proper fish handling is important.

-Although catch and release angling is a valuable conservation tool that can lead to higher population in the fisheries, just because the fish swims away does not always mean it lives on.
+Although catch and release angling is a valuable conservation tool that can lead to the higher population in the fisheries, just because the fish swims away does not always mean it lives on.
 These quick and essential tips can increase the chance that your bass (and any other fish you catch) will survive after you release it.